European Central Bank - eurosystem

 Environment, health and safety

-To ensure high standards are maintained concerning health, safety and environmental conditions during the production of euro banknotes and their main raw materials, we have developed two systems based on international standards.
+To maintain high standards for health, safety and environmental conditions during the production of euro banknotes and their raw materials, manufacturers must meet precise requirements set out by the ECB.

 Environmental Management System